• Skip to main content

 ProtonVPN Netflix and streaming

 Proton VPN handles Netflix and other streaming services better than most of the VPNs on the market.
 However, there are limits on what they can do that hold them back.
-Specifically, Proton VPN suffers from:
+Specifically, Proton VPN suffers from the following:

-• Free service restrictions – You need to be using a paid Proton VPN to access services like American Netflix.
+- Free service restrictions – You must use a paid Proton VPN to access services like American Netflix.

 Netflix and streaming winner: NordVPN